felixep/harborlist-docs/cost-analysis/dev-environment-cost-analysis.md

 ## Executive Summary

-This analysis compares the costs of the new Cloudflare Tunnel architecture against the previous CloudFront-based setup for the development environment.
+This analysis compares the costs of implementing Cloudflare with S3 static website hosting via VPC endpoint (Method 1 from Cloudflare Zero Trust tutorial) against the previous CloudFront-based setup for the development environment.
 The analysis reveals significant cost implications that require immediate attention and optimization.

 ### Key Findings